 Retaining walls or structures are not permitted to encroach onto the berm and no lowering of the berm is permitted.

 Pedestrians have right of way over crossing vehicle crossings, and careful consideration is to be given to pedestrians/cyclists from exiting vehicles.
-The minimum sight distance is 5m measured along the footpath from the edge of the vehicle crossing on the side being measured and 2.0m within the property boundary
+The minimum sight distance is 5m measured along the footpath from the edge of the vehicle crossing on the side being measured and 2m within the property boundary

-Vehicle crossings must be surfaced with concrete or asphalt to match the adjacent footpath surfacing.
-Where there is no existing footpath, the crossing may be surfaced with either concrete or asphalt.
-In all cases, a construction joint must be provided at the property boundary.
-The crossfall of the vehicle crossing must be towards the kerb and channel.
-Any redundant vehicle crossing to a property will be removed at the time of constructing a new entrance into that property.

 Commercial and industrial vehicle crossings

 All lots in areas zoned for commercial or industrial activity and all developments in other zones for commercial or industrial activities must have an industrial standard crossing.
 Dimensions and construction details are provided in Transportation drawing: Vehicle crossing profiles and Transportation drawing: Cross section details for footpath, vehicle crossings and depressed kerb and channels

-For wide commercial vehicle crossings in areas of moderate to high pedestrian use, consideration must be given to reinforcing the priority of the footpath over the crossing.
+For wide commercial vehicle crossings in areas where footpaths are provided, consideration must be given to reinforcing the priority of the footpath over the crossing.
 Use of different surfacing types and colours or other measures may be appropriate.

 Rural vehicle crossings/entrances

 Vehicle crossing must be provided between the surfaced road edge and the lot boundary at a defined and formed access point to every rural lot.
-The design should ensure that uphill entrances are not graded towards the edge of seal and flush debris on to the road and create a danger to cyclists and motorcyclists.
+The design should ensure that uphill entrances are designed so that any debris does not flush onto the sealed road surface and create a danger to cyclists and motorcyclists.
 The crossing must be sealed to the road boundary and to a standard not less than that of the adjacent road surface.
 If the access slopes up from the road, the crossing must be sealed to a minimum distance of 10m from the edge of the carriageway.

-The design, including visibility and sight lines, must be in accordance with NZTA Guidelines ‘RTS 6’.
-If traffic volumes entering or exiting the driveway exceed 40 HCV per day, or HCV’s represent more than 1:5 of the vehicle manoeuvres, or the location of the driveway is affected by vertical geometry (i.e. located near the crest of a curve), then specific design will be required to demonstrate that the driveway is located such at the safe operation of the adjacent road is not affected.
+Concrete entrances are not recommended due to maintenance issues arising during rehabilitation works on chip seal roads which invariably lead to level changes and subsequently costly works.

+The design, including visibility and sight lines, must be in accordance with the District Plan.
 See Transportation drawing: Rural entranceways - residential. light and heavy commercial for dimension and construction details.

-The crossing must not obstruct any drainage facilities with the berm.
-Where the drain is shallow and only carries low rain flow, the crossing may pass through the drain.
-Where the drain is of an unsuitable shape or carries significant rain flow, the drain must be piped under the crossing.
+The crossing must not obstruct any drainage facilities with the berm and any existing drain must be piped under the crossing.

 Pipes and end treatments must be sized appropriately for the catchment intercepted but must be a minimum of 300mm diameter with compliant traversable culvert safety ends to minimise safety risk, eliminate culvert end and headwall snagging hazards.
 Refer to NZTA’s ‘Specification M23: Specification for Road Safety Hardware (including interim acceptances)’.